tmopencell/diycomputer/README.md

 **Assembly Instructions**

 Follow the instructions in [Pitop V1 Manual:](https://docs-emea.rs-online.com/webdocs/1561/0900766b81561abb.pdf).
-I have not built it yet so will update once I have.
+I have not built it yet,  so will update once I have.

 Once you have assembled skip to [this section](https://github.com/tmopencell/diycomputer#pitop-os) for software installation instructions.

 ### 1. c.
 Cheap Laptop Version (between £100 - £500)

 Building your own computer is a good experience and is not too expensive either.
-But another option is to buy a really cheap laptop and there are a few out there that are worth noting.
+But, another option is to buy a really cheap laptop.
+There are a few out there that are worth noting.

 **Ultra cheap:**